skjdfhkskjds/depinject/README.md

 This project is a runtime-based dependency injection framework written in Go designed to simplify the management of dependencies in Go applications.
 It provides a robust and flexible way to construct your application components and resolve their dependencies at runtime.

+## Feature Support

+Currently the framework supports the following features:

+- Constructors which return types **exactly** as requested by another's constructor.
+    - Interface inferencing coming soon.
+- Supplying values directly into the container.

 ## Getting Started

 ### Clone the Project